Boeing/config-file-validator/index.md

 ## Using
 ```
-Usage: validator [OPTIONS] [search_path]
+Usage: validator [OPTIONS] [<search_path>...]

 positional arguments:
     search_path: The search path on the filesystem for configuration files.
 Defaults to the current working directory if no search_path provided

 optional flags:
   -exclude-dirs string
         Subdirectories to exclude when searching for configuration files
   -exclude-file-types string
         A comma separated list of file types to ignore
   -reporter string
         Format of the printed report.
 Options are standard and json (default "standard")
 ```

 ### Examples